Robert Carrick

 Robert Carrick of Braco (aka Robin Carrick) (1737–1821) was an 18th-century Scottish banker, who was one of the richest men ever to have lived in Scotland.
 A cold, hard man, he was a notorious miser.
-He was short and dumpy in stature within thin grey hair, tied in a pigtail.
+He was short and dumpy in stature with thin grey hair, tied in a pigtail.
 Carrick Street in central Glasgow was named in his honour in 1800.